Evidence of transverse polarization of $\Xi^0$ hyperon in $\psi(3686)\rightarrow\Xi^0\bar{\Xi}^0$

-One of the fundamental open questions in modern physics is the matter–antimatter asymmetry in the Universe.
-A crucial ingredient for generating this imbalance is the violation of the charge conjugation and parity ($C\!P$) symmetry~\cite{CPsource,Liu:2023xhg}.
-While $C\!P$ violation ($C\!PV$) has been firmly established in meson decays~\cite{KCP,BCP1,BCP2,DCP}, whose sources are insufficient to account for the observed matter–antimatter asymmetry.
-In the Standard Model (SM), the Cabibbo–Kobayashi–Maskawa mechanism predicts hyperon $C\!PV$ effects at the $10^{-4}\sim10^{-5}$ level~\cite{Donoghue:1985ww,xghe,Donoghue:1986hh}, making hyperon decays a promising probe of $C\!PV$.
-The BESIII collaboration has recently conducted a series of studies on $C\!PV$ in hyperon–antihyperon pairs~\cite{BESIII:2018cnd, BESIII:2020fqg, BESIII:2021ypr, BESIII:2022qax, BESIII:2022lsz, BESIII:2023lkg, BESIII:2023sgt, BESIII:2023drj,BESIII:2023jhj, BESIII:2024nif}.
-Although no $C\!PV$ has yet been observed, the hyperon decays provide a sensitive probe for new $C\!PV$ sources beyond the SM.
+One of the fundamental open questions in modern physics is the matter-antimatter asymmetry in the Universe.
+A crucial ingredient for generating this imbalance is the violation of $CP$ symmetry~\cite{CPsource,Liu:2023xhg}. $CP$ violation ($CPV$) has been firmly established in meson decays~\cite{KCP,BCP1,BCP2,DCP}, whose sources are insufficient to account for the observed matter-antimatter asymmetry.
+In the Standard Model (SM), the Cabibbo-Kobayashi-Maskawa mechanism predicts hyperon $CPV$ effects at the $10^{-4}\sim10^{-5}$ level~\cite{Donoghue:1985ww,xghe,Donoghue:1986hh}, making hyperon decays an important system for studying $CPV$.
+The BESIII Collaboration has recently conducted a series of studies on $CPV$ in hyperon-antihyperon pairs~\cite{BESIII:2018cnd, BESIII:2020fqg, BESIII:2021ypr, BESIII:2022qax, BESIII:2022lsz, BESIII:2023lkg, BESIII:2023sgt, BESIII:2023drj,BESIII:2023jhj, BESIII:2024nif,BESIII:review_zhang,BESIII:1530_zhang,BESIII:xi0_zhang,BESIII:lambda_hu}.
+Although no evidence for $CPV$ has been observed so far, hyperon decays are still expected to be sensitive to $CPV$ effects~\cite{BESIII:2023sgt,BESIII:2024nif,BESIII:2023drj,BESIII:2022qax}.

-In this Letter, we present an evidence of the spin polarization of $\Xi^0$ hyperon and a precise measurement of the branching fraction for $\psi(3686) \rightarrow \Xi^0\bar{\Xi}^0$ through a multidimensional angular distribution analysis.
+In this paper, we present an evidence of the spin polarization of the $\Xi^0$ hyperon and a precise measurement of the branching fraction for $\psi(3686) \rightarrow \Xi^0\bar{\Xi}^0$ through a multidimensional angular distribution analysis.
 The data statistics, corresponding to $(2.712 \pm 0.014) \times 10^9$ $\psi(3686)$ events~\cite{BESIII:2024lks} collected with the BESIII detector~\cite{Wang:2007tv} at the BEPCII collider~\cite{BESIII}, are approximately five times that used in the previous study~\cite{BESIII:2023lkg}.

 To describe the reaction of $e^+ e^- \to \psi(3686) \to \Xi^0 \bar{\Xi}^0 \to \pi^0 \pi^0 \Lambda \bar{\Lambda}$, it is essential to acquire information about each particle in the coordinate system of the parent particle.
 As shown in Fig.~\ref{xyz}, this employs a right-handed coordinate system, aligning with that provided in Ref.~\cite{formula} to describe the hyperon decay and the orientation of $p/\bar{p}$.